marcusgia2505/classsExGameInstructions/docs/Elements.rst

 If you have several rounds, the matrix calculates the results overall rounds.
 If you want to show temporal structures (e.g. learning), please use the time line diagram.

-	Hint: The displayed matrix only determines the image on the lecturer’s screen and not the payoff for participants.
+.. note:: The displayed matrix only determines the image on the lecturer’s screen and not the payoff for participants.
 The payoff is calculated individually for the participants (either through the element "payoff for 2 roles" or through a program).

 Other result elements
 ----------------------

-Other result elements include likert scales and pie charts.
+Other result elements include Likert scales and pie charts.
+They will be documented soon.